Inside: A working mom poem for moms trying their best to get to work on time, but often find, for very good reason, they will be five minutes late.

 And often each child will need just one more kiss

 To make up for the moments of their days I will miss.

 But if all that they ask is for five minutes more

 Before I button my coat and sprint out the door

 Then I’ll give them those minutes, make up the work later

 I’ll type all through lunch knowing I made morning greater.

 Because right now they need me, so work needs to wait

 This working mom will be five minutes late.

-This post was also featured on InspireMore.
+This working mom poem was also featured on InspireMore.